 Why is that true?
 Because a blog is your home base.
 No matter what other platform-building you may do in the future, people will always be able to find you on your blog.

 Sure, you can send people directly to Amazon or another point of sale, but you can’t build a following that way.

 The chief benefit of a blog is that you have a place to direct people who are interested in you and your book.
 You’ll want a link on your site where visitors can buy your book, but you want them to come to you first.

 Engage site visitors with your blog posts.
 Write about the topic you address in your book, your writing life, or share concerns that are important to you.
 Your goal is to attract visitors and keep them coming back for more.

 How often should you post?
 Once or twice a week can be effective.
 You’ll lose your followers if you have lengthy gaps.
 Each post should be between 500-750 words.

-Never start your blog on Blogger.com, WordPress.com or other free blogging sites.
+Never start your blog on Blogger.com, WordPress.com, or other free blogging sites.
 Many novices think these are good places to start since they’re free, but it’s a major mistake.
 Free blogging sites don’t have the platform-building tools you need.
+So-called “page-builder sites like Wix also fail to measure up.
 Importantly, you’re likely to lose most of your followers when you graduate to your own blogging site because it will have a different domain name.

 Start right.
 Create your own site with your own domain name using an independent hosting service.
 That is one of the wisest book promotion investments you can make.